mbiesiad/mbiesiad.github.io/readme.md

-# Open Source Friday by GitHub
+# Join the Open Source Friday by GitHub

 I highly recommend giving [daily.dev](http://daily.dev) a try.
 It’s an awesome coding news reader that delivers the top dev news in a way that’s simple and developer-friendly.
 Best of all, you can personalize it to get only the things you like.
 Invitation link:
 [https://api.daily.dev/get?r=mbiesiad](https://api.daily.dev/get?r=mbiesiad)